raifazhar/CC/readme.md

 ## Output
 The program generates LLVM IR, which can be compiled and executed with an LLVM-based backend to generate machine code.

-## Dependencies
-- LLVM development libraries and headers.
-- C++ compiler with LLVM support.

-## Compilation and Execution
-1. Compile the program using `clang++` with LLVM flags.
-2. Run the compiled executable to generate and print LLVM IR.
-3. Use `lli` to execute the IR if required.

 # LLVM Arithmetic Compiler Guide

 This guide walks you through compiling and running the **LLVM Arithmetic Compiler** using CMake and MinGW Makefiles.